 Keep in mind the following:

-- Only classroom teachers or primary instructors of home-schooled children may submit student essays
+- Only classroom teachers or primary instructors of home-schooled students may submit student essays.

 - All essays must be written in English and are limited to 750 words.
 Word count includes essay titles and in-text citations, but does not include reference lists.